tskit-dev/msprime/docs/development.rst

 fully thread safe.
 The only exceptions to this rule is the ``msp_strerror``, ``tree_sequence_load`` and ``tree_sequence_dump`` functions which are not threadsafe due to their interaction with HDF5's error handling code.
-..
-I'm not actually that sure if load() and dump() are not threadsafe, but
-.. better to overly paranoid.

 ++++++++++++++
 Error handling